FazalLabBCM/FazalLabPipelines/docs/BasicUnixCommands.md

 To make a new folder inside your current folder, use the `mkdir` command.
 It stands for "Make Directory".
-Type `mkdir` and the name of your new folder, but make sure that the name only has letters, numbers, and underscores in it.
+Type `mkdir` and the name of your new folder, but make sure that the name only has letters, numbers, underscores, hyphens, and periods in it.
 (Spaces and other special characters will confuse the computer.)
 ```
 mkdir NewFolderName
 ```